404FinnNotFound/TiktokBot123/README.md

 4. Add the following environment variable in Railway:
    - `BOT_TOKEN`: Your Telegram bot token from [@BotFather](https://t.me/BotFather)

 The bot will automatically deploy and start running on Railway.
+The deployment process:
+- Uses Python 3.11.7
+- Installs FFmpeg automatically via Nix
+- Sets up all required dependencies

+### Troubleshooting Railway Deployment

+If you encounter any issues:
+1. Verify that the `BOT_TOKEN` environment variable is set correctly
+2. Check Railway logs for any Python or FFmpeg-related errors
+3. Ensure the bot token is valid and active
+4. Try redeploying if the build fails

 ## Local Development